Tvoir/Milestone_Project_Web_Game/README.md

 Room for improvement for sure but had a lot of fun.

 Researched a lot of information from w3schools and MDN.
 Some information was from previous assignments from the bootcamp.
+Also had a lot of help from my two professors and fellow classmates in my current class.
 Please let me know if you have any questions!